Winter Weather Advisory issued for Southeastern Brooks Range by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for Allegan, Kalamazoo, Lake, Mason, Muskegon, Oceana, Ottawa by NWS
+Winter Weather Advisory issued for Armstrong, Carson, Collingsworth, Donley, Gray, Hansford by NWS

-Effective: 2022-11-12 16:00:00 EST Expires: 2022-11-13 13:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-Target Area: Allegan; Kalamazoo; Lake; Mason; Muskegon; Oceana; Ottawa; Van Buren WINTER WEATHER ADVISORY IN EFFECT FROM 4 PM THIS AFTERNOON TO 1 PM EST SUNDAY * WHAT...Snow expected.
-Total snow accumulations of 2 to 5 inches with locally higher amounts possible. * WHERE...Portions of southwest and west central Michigan. * WHEN...From 4 PM this afternoon to 1 PM EST Sunday. * IMPACTS...Plan on slippery road conditions. * ADDITIONAL DETAILS...Highest amounts of snowfall will be west of US 131.
+Effective: 2022-11-14 12:01:00 CST Expires: 2022-11-14 18:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+In Oklahoma, call 844-465-4997 for road information.
+In Texas, call 800-452-9292 for road information.
+Target Area: Armstrong; Carson; Collingsworth; Donley; Gray; Hansford; Hemphill; Hutchinson; Lipscomb; Ochiltree; Palo Duro Canyon; Potter; Randall; Roberts; Wheeler WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 PM CST THIS EVENING * WHAT...Snow.
+Additional snow accumulations up to one inch with locally higher amounts possible. * WHERE...In Oklahoma...Beaver County, and along with the eastern Texas and portions of the central Texas Panhandle. * WHEN...Until 6 PM CST this evening. * IMPACTS...The hazardous conditions could impact the Monday evening commute.

+Winter Weather Advisory issued for Broome, Chemung, Cortland, Onondaga, Schuyler, Seneca by NWS

 weather.gov